bluestatedigital/nginx/README.md

 be managed with the normal init scripts that are presumably included in the native package.

-Includes the `ohai_plugin` recipe so the plugin is available.

-### ohai_plugin
-This recipe provides an Ohai plugin as a template.
-It is included by both the `default` and `source` recipes.

 ### authorized_ips
 Sets up configuration for the `authorized_ip` nginx module.